Sign on to Online Banking

 William Pat Murray, a grandson of the founder, became bank president in 1959.
 Pat Murray first came to City National Bank in 1948 and worked in several departments.
 After lengthy service as president, Pat Murray became chairman of the bank’s board in October, 1976.

 Pat Murray was succeeded to the presidency by Douglas P. Hayes, who served as President for 29 years and retired in July, 2005.
 At the time of his retirement, Great Grandson Sam Murray succeeded as President from 2005 until the present.
-Great Grandson Tom Murray is the Assistant Cashier and Great-Great Grandson Lee Murray is Assistant Vice President.
+Great Grandson Tom Murray was the Assistant Cashier until retiring 2015 and Great-Great Grandson Lee Murray is Assistant Vice President.

 “Big Enough to Serve – Small Enough to Care”